 Caffeine readouts appear alongside fluid volume so you can see both hydration and stimulant intake in one view.

-You can log water and other drinks in three ways.
+You can log water and other drinks in several ways.

 From food logging — When you log a meal that includes a drink, Fuel extracts fluid and caffeine data automatically.
 A coffee logged as part of breakfast will add both water content and caffeine to your hydration totals.

-From the water card — Tap the water card on Today to add a quick water entry.
+From the water card — Tap the water card on Today to open the detail view, then use a preset amount or log a custom amount.

 From entries — You can log fluids directly from existing food entries when a drink component was missed.